 What Are Blind Threaded Inserts?

 A blind threaded insert—also known as a rivet nut or blind rivet—is a one-piece fastener with great flexibility and durability across applications.
-With internal or external threads, these counterbored tubular rivets can easily be installed as reusable threads on a workpiece in instances where the operator doesn’t have access to the “blind” side of the project.
+With internal or external threads, these counterbored tubular rivets can easily be installed as reusable threads on a workpiece in instances when the operator doesn’t have access to the “blind” side of the project.

 Blind threaded inserts are perfect for attaching parts to tubes, castings, extrusions, or housing, and can be installed into most plastics, ceramics, and all metals of varying thicknesses.
 They’re also great for repairing stripped threads, creating long-lasting thread solutions.

-Benefits of Threaded Inserts
+Benefits of Threaded Inserts for Metal

 - Clean energy

-Types of Blind Threaded Inserts
+Types of Blind Threaded Inserts for Metal

 Varying in size, thickness, and material, there are countless types of blind threaded inserts for applications across industries.
 Here are some of the most common types of threaded inserts:

-- Thin-wall inserts: These blind threaded inserts come in round, hexagonal, or square body configurations and offer versatility through option features such as a sealant under the head, a closed end, a knurled body, or special plating to boost weather resistance
+- Thin-wall inserts: These blind threaded inserts come in round, hexagonal, or square body configurations and offer versatility through option features such as a sealant under the head, a closed end, a knurled body, or special plating to boost weather resistance.

 - Nutserts: These inserts are ideal for use with thicker materials.